 Calculating a conversion rate includes dividing the number of visitors that took the desired action by the total audience who had the option to take the action.
-For example, if 100 people visited a website and 10 of them signed up for the email list, then the email subscription campaign would have a conversion rate of 10%.
+For example, if a company uploads a post on Instagram for customers to subscribe to their newsletter and 100 people click on the post, but only 10 of them sign up for the newsletter, then the post would have a conversion rate of 10%.

 Why Are Conversion Rates Important?